MolSSI/mmelemental/docs/src/get_started.rst

 Requirements
 ============
 The core and optional requirements in MMElemental are:

 - pydantic_ (required)
 - `cmselemental <https://pypi.org/project/cmselemental/>`_ (required)
 - `qcelemental <https://pypi.org/project/qcelemental/>`_ (optional)
 - `pytest <https://pytest.org>`_ (optional)
 - `mm_data <https://github.com/MolSSI/mm_data>`_ (optional)

-In principle, the number of optional requirements are infinite for MMElemental, since parsing a specific file format such as mmCIF or PDB requires having mmic_translator (and a tactic component thereof that can parse mmCIF or PDB files) installed.
+Because of the modular design in MMElemental, the number of optional requirements can be infinite.
+For instance, parsing a specific file format such as mmCIF or PDB requires having mmic_translator (and a tactic component thereof that can parse mmCIF or PDB files) installed.
+MMElemental should inform the user in runtime whenever a particular package is needed for a requested task.